Skip to main content

 Following Up Weeks and Months Later

-Supporting Someone Through Ongoing Grief
+How to Support Someone Through Ongoing Grief

-The First Week: Immediate Aftermath
+The First Week

-Weeks 2-4: When Everyone Disappears
+Weeks 2 to 4: When Everyone Disappears

-What to say: “I know the chaos has died down but your grief probably hasn’t.
+What to say: “I know the chaos has died down, but your grief probably hasn’t.
 I’m still here.”

-Months 2-6: The Long Middle
+Months 2 to 6: The Long Middle

 What to say: “How are you really doing?”
 Show that you want an honest answer, not a polite “I’m fine.”